bpourian/metrics-blog/README.md

 Buckets, as the name suggests collect data and provide you with a count.
 Using the prometheus api you can easily access this data and display it on something like `Grafana`.

-The above buckets are measured in milliseconds and represent a double variable.
+The above buckets are labelled in milliseconds and represent a double data type.
 Simply put, the first bucket will collect all the calls that have been made and completed in half a second and so forth.

-Once you have instantiated a Histogram object then you can start a time with a specific label such so:
+Once you have instantiated a `Histogram` object then you can start a specific timer with a label like so:

 ``````
 Histogram.timer myTimer = myHistogram.labels(method.toString())